 In some studies, scientists have come to learn rats are concerned about the well-being of other rats.
-These tiny animals have shown that they will avoid receiving their treats during tests and instead, attempt to help another rat who is in trouble.
+These tiny animals have shown that they will avoid receiving their treats during tests and, instead, attempt to help another rat who is in trouble.
 They also understand when another rat is in pain.
 In hopes of providing aid, they will respond when they feel their family is in trouble.

 As you can see, rats are easily one of the most intelligent species of animal on the planet.
 With their ability to make decisions, feel empathy, and learn new things it is understandable why so many animal lovers are turning toward them like beloved pets.
-If you’re considering bringing a rat into your home as a pet, go for it.
+If you are considering bringing a rat into your home as a pet, go for it.
 You’ll spend quality time training and loving these little rodents.
 Just remember, once the bond is made, your cuddly rat is going to honor it, always.

 Featured Image Credit: Bilanol, Shutterstock